ledeprogram/courses/foundations.md

 - Computer architecture
 - Procedural programming with Bash

 ***Lab:*** Getting in touch with your inner terminal.
 Working with files.
 IRC backchannel.
 Diagram your machine.
 File cleanup.
-Automate something with Bash Script.
+Automate something with Bash script.

 **Week 2**:
 - Markup languages